sara-hines/group-project-1/README.md

-# group-project-1

-Denver Metro Brewery and Concert-Hop!
+# BreweryBuzz: Denver Metro Brews and Events

 Welcome to Metro Brewery and Concert-Hop, your ultimate companion for exploring breweries and events near you.